How To Grow Squash

 Squash Bugs

-You may have seen these small, tiny, flat, brownish-gray bugs underneath the leaves and near the crown of the plant.
-They lay copper-brown colored eggs.
-The bugs are about 1/2 inch in size.
-Keep an eye out for a full-blown infestation.
 We have to keep on top of this pesky bug.
 The eggs hatch every ten days, you can scrape the eggs off with a butter knife.
 Dispose of them in a bag tied tightly in the garbage.
 You can use row covers to try and keep from getting them.
 You roll out the cloth and place rocks or bricks to keep the cloth in place.

 Powdery Mildew

 It makes the leaves look like they are dusted lightly with flour.
 You will see blotchy white patches spread out on the leaves.
-It mainly shows up on the upper leaves but may show up underneath the eaves as well.
+It mainly shows up on the upper leaves but may show up underneath the leaves as well.
 I have used white vinegar mixed with water to spray the fungus.
-I use 2-3 teaspoons vinegar (5% acidic) to one gallon of water in a spray bottle.
+I use 2-3 teaspoons of vinegar (5% acidic) to one gallon of water in a spray bottle.
 Spray often.

 Poor Soil